LeaG76/cv-generator/README.md

 ## Get started

-> **Warning** : To carry out this project, you must be connected to a local server, more particularly for the generation in PDF and for the display of the image from the txt file.
+> **Warning** : To carry out this project, you must be connected to a *local server*, more particularly for the generation in **PDF** and for the display of the image from the txt file.
 More details [below](#configuration "Go to configuration")
+>> If you can't connect to a local server, no problem, don't worry!
+You can simply upgrade to an older version of **html2pdf.js**.
+Version *0.8.0* can save a pdf by just launching the `.html` file on a browser without going through a local server

 ### Customize your resume CV